Facts to Know About

 Mood Disorders

-Emotional Symptoms of Mood Disorders:
+Spotting the Symptoms of a Mood Disorder

 • Loss of interest in activities that were pleasurable in the past